 The use of EDI is being evaluated by different IPAs.
 Details on the use of EDI for transaction data exchange with suppliers, and additional information will be provided is and when guidelines are developed.
-In the interim, if a supplier is interested in piloting GS1 EDI standards for transaction data exchange with a relevant IPA, please reach out to that IPA counterpart.
+In the interim, if a supplier is interested in piloting GS1 EDI standards for transaction data exchange with a relevant IPA, please reach out your point of contact.